New from ACTIVE: Check out our latest products here

 3. Washing With Cold Water Helps Your Clothes Last Longer

 Warm or hot water can melt certain fibers.
 Take nylon, for example, it can warp or deform if exposed to high temperatures.
 Other fabrics such as polyester and spandex have a low thermal resistance and do not resist heat well.
-Certain materials can also shrink.

 That’s why cold water is recommended for synthetic and semi-synthetic textiles, such as those used in activewear and workout clothes.

-4. Cold Water Washing Can Save You Time
+5. Cold Water Washing Can Save You Time

 As a general rule, you always want to check a garment’s care tag before washing.
 It’ll give you all of the care instructions that you need, including whether or not the fabric is washable, as well as the preferred temperatures for the wash cycle.

-6. Washing With Cold Water Saves Water and Energy
+6. It Will Save Water and Energy

-They also use a lot less energy.
-For hot-water washing, up to 90 percent of the total energy goes toward heating the water whereas this isn’t an issue at all with cold water.
+To give you a better idea, up to 90 percent of the total energy goes toward heating the water for hot water washes whereas this isn’t an issue at all with cold water.
 By switching to cold water, you’ll also help eliminate greenhouse gas emissions.

 According to one study, every household that switches to cold-water washing can eliminate up to 1,600 pounds of carbon dioxide emissions a year.